AshishSahai/Insurance-Data-Analysis/README.md

 # 🩺 Insurance EDA & Visualization

-This project performs Exploratory Data Analysis (EDA) on an insurance dataset.
-It includes insights on charges, age groups, smoking habits, BMI, dependents, and gender-based statistics.
-The goal is to extract meaningful patterns that may influence insurance charges and health-related risk factors.
+This project performs comprehensive Exploratory Data Analysis (EDA) on an insurance dataset to uncover meaningful patterns related to charges, age groups, smoking habits, BMI, dependents, and gender-based statistics.
+In addition to EDA, it implements a Machine Learning model using Decision Tree Regressor to predict insurance charges based on key features such as age, BMI, smoking status, and gender.
+The model evaluates multiple tree sizes using Mean Absolute Error (MAE) to identify the most effective configuration for accurate predictions.
+This combination of statistical insights and predictive modeling supports data-driven decision-making in insurance risk assessment.

 ---